dayta-ai/.github/docs/pull_request_template.md

 ## Description
    1. What is this PR trying to achieve?
-   2. Why is this PR imoprtant?
+   2. Why is this PR important?

 ## Related issues
 [JIRA] --